TechieAndroid/sm64redrawn/README.md

 ### Contributors

-**cazsu, connie, CyberCat, Devector, garrit[jkl], granvillimus, Map, Marshivolt, Mazeo, Natalie, Ray, roovahlees, Specialfred453, Teaufou, The Chain Smoker, TheExpectedKnight**
+**cazsu, connie, CyberCat, Devector, garrit[jkl], granvillimus, Map, Marshivolt, Mazeo, Natalie, Ray, Recompiler, roovahlees, Specialfred453, Teaufou, The Chain Smoker, TheExpectedKnight**

 This is the result of many hours of manual work drawing these textures at 10x scale or higher.